Skip to content

 3. Eat slower

-You swallow more air the faster you eat.
+Rushing through meals also results in swallowing air that can contribute to those uncomfortable feelings of bloat.
 By slowing down and taking your time to eat with no distractions (yes, working through lunch counts) you’ll avoid taking in more air and you’re less likely to overeat and contribute to added fullness and bloat.

 When should I be worried about bloating?

 Anything that is chronic should lead you to make changes.
-Only when you have symptoms of serious concern such as bleeding, nausea, and fever should you be concerned enough to seek medical attention immediately.
+Only when you have symptoms of serious concern such as bleeding, nausea, and fever should you be concerned enough to seek professional healthcare immediately.
 However, if you are struggling with the pain and other symptoms of bloating on a regular basis, it is a sign that something needs to change.

-It is my job to determine what is causing your bloating and make a plan to alleviate your symptoms through lab work, dietary, and lifestyle changes so you can finally enjoy meals and daily life again, pain-free.
+It is my job to determine what is causing your bloating and make a plan to alleviate your symptoms through blood tests, dietary, and lifestyle changes so you can finally enjoy meals and daily life again, pain-free.

 As one of the first functional medicine telehealth clinics in the world, we provide webcam health consultations for people around the globe.